Buch, Englisch, 248 Seiten, Print PDF, Format (B × H): 140 mm x 216 mm, Gewicht: 355 g

 Verlag: OUP Oxford

-Paul Horwich's main aim in Reflections on Meaning is to explain how mere noises, marks, gestures, and mental symbols are able to capture the world - that is, how words and sentences (in whatever medium) come to mean what they do, to stand for certain things, to be true or false of reality.
-His answer is a groundbreaking development of Wittgenstein's idea that the meaning of a term is nothing more than its use.
-While the chapters here have appeared as individual essays, Horwich has edited them to make a continuous argument, focused on articulating and developing an important new conception of language.
+Paul Horwich, one of the world's most distinguished philosophers, develops in this book his highly original deflationary conception of language.
+His main aim in Reflections on Meaning is to explain how mere noises, marks, gestures, and mental symbols are able to capture the world - that is, how words and sentences (in whatever medium) come to mean what they do, to stand for certain things, to be true or false of reality.
+His answer is an innovative development of Wittgenstein's idea that the meaning of a term is nothing more than its use.

 Zielgruppe